 Chicken – I use skinless boneless chicken breast, but you can certainly use drumsticks or chicken thighs.
-My family prefers white meat, but dark meat will be even softer for our baby led weaning families.
+My family prefers white meat, but dark meat will be even softer for our baby-led weaning families.
 When my boys were little, I used 5 chicken drumsticks (skin off).
-The bones gave the rice even more flavor than the chicken breast does so whatever you have on hand you can use.
+The bones gave the rice even more flavor than the chicken breast does so whatever you have on hand you can use it.
 I also like to remove the skin regardless of what part of the chicken I am using because it makes for a cleaner broth.

 Onion and carrots – One medium onion diced.
 Sauté the onions in one tablespoon of oil before adding the other ingredients and this is the first step in building flavor.
 Grate the carrots finely so once cooked they blend in with the rice.